by Scott Taylor

 Duncan set the bowl gently on the windowsill.

-Scott Taylor (he/him) is short story and novel writer most interested in speculative and surreal fiction.
+Scott Taylor (he/him) is a short story and novel writer most interested in speculative and surreal fiction.
 He works as a fiction editor and lives in Bellingham, Washington with his family and a decisive black cat.
 With a fascination in the hidden wonders and terrors of the world, Scott explores multiple media of art, from prose to playwriting to music, finding that each medium feeds into the others.

 Scott’s short story “The Stoneshaper” was featured in Summer Solstice Issue: Life Expectancy.